Mental Health Awareness Week 2024

 Special Event: Mental Health Awareness Week Webinar

 Join us for an insightful webinar as part of Mental Health Awareness Week 2024.
-This year, we’re focusing on community at work and its impact on wellbeing.
+This year, we’re focusing on community at work and its impact on mental health.
 We’ll explore how fostering a sense of connection and community within the workplace can significantly enhance employee mental health and overall wellbeing.
 Our distinguished hosts will bring a range of perspectives and expertise to what is sure to be a candid, memorable conversation.

 • Professor Jarrod Haar is Dean’s Chair in Management and Māori Business at Massey University.
 His research focuses on employees (e.g., wellbeing, job burnout, work-life balance, teams, and leaders) and employers (e.g., firm innovation, HR practices, entrepreneurship, retention).
 Within both, he has a strong interest in Māori cultural factors including mātauranga Māori in business.